schnupperboy/murmur3/README.md

-# Murmur3
+# Murmur3 (32 bit)

 [MurmurHash3](https://en.wikipedia.org/wiki/MurmurHash) is a non-cryptographic hash function suitable for general hash-based lookup.
-Currently only 32-bit hash values are supported.
+This crate supports one-shot or progressive hashing of any primitive or custom type (which implements the `Hash` trait) on Big- and Small-Endian systems.

 ### Documentation